Certified by Mr. Electric of Bay Area • Mar 08, 2026

-Mr. Electric® of Bay Area is a leader in electrical services and a trusted provider for installations, lighting, and electrical repair for homes and businesses.
-Our team of licensed electricians provides expert service with the professionalism and integrity you’d expect from a major brand.
-Since 1994, Mr. Electric’s locally-owned and operated locations have earned the trust of the communities they live in and serve throughout the US and Canada.
-We believe in up-front, fair pricing, and quality workmanship.
-Backed by our Neighborly Done Right Promise™ - if it's not done right, we promise to make it right.
-Guaranteed.
-Contact us today to see how we can help any of your electrical needs.
+Need a dependable electrician or expert electrical repair?
+Mr. Electric of Bay Area provides professional electrical services for homes and businesses, including installations, lighting, panel upgrades, and repairs.
+Our licensed electricians deliver 24-hour service with the professionalism and integrity you expect from a trusted national brand.
+Since 1994, locally owned and operated locations have earned the confidence of communities across the US and Canada.
+We offer upfront, fair pricing and quality workmanship on every job.
+Backed by the Neighborly Done Right Promise™, we make it right if it’s not done right.
+Call today to schedule service.

 Frequently Asked Questions About Mr. Electric of Bay Area